-When the Run/Stop button stop is displayed in green, it indicates that the oscilloscope is running, that is, it meets the trigger condition and data acquisition is being performed.
-The green "RUN" or "WAIT" is displayed in the upper left corner of the screen.
+- When the Run/Stop button is displayed in green, it indicates that the oscilloscope is running, that is, it meets the trigger condition and data acquisition is being performed.
 To stop data collection, tap the Run/Stop button.
-After stopping, the screen displays the last acquired waveform.

-When the Run/Stop button stopped is displayed in red, it indicates that data acquisition has stopped.
-The red "STOP" is displayed in the upper left corner of the screen.

-To resume data acquisition, press the Run/Stop button again.

-• To capture and display single acquisition (whether the oscilloscope is running or stopped), tap the single sequence key SEQ for a single acquisition.
+After stopping, the screen displays the last acquired waveform. - When the Run/Stop button is displayed in red, it indicates that data acquisition has stopped.
+To resume data acquisition, press the Run/Stop button again. - To capture and display single acquisition (whether the oscilloscope is running or stopped), tap the single sequence key for a single acquisition.

-11.3 Select Sampling Mode
+10.3 Select Sampling Mode